-(land) ... which should be kept for use by the general public and that land which need not (be operational).
+(land) . . . which should be kept for use by the general public and that land which need not (be operational).

-Usually land that is classified by the Council as 'community' land is land that is reserved for public recreational uses, e.g. parks, and it is zoned as Public Open Space REI in the Local Environmental Plan 2011.
-All the land owned by Council discussed in this Plan is classified as 'community' land; refer to Figure I - Rockdale City Council's 'Community' Land.
+Usually land that is classified by the Council as 'community' land is land that is reserved for public recreational uses, e.g. parks, and it is zoned as Public Open Space REI in the Local Environmental Plan 2021.
+All the land owned by Council discussed in this Plan is classified as 'community' land; refer to Figure I - Former Rockdale LGA now Bayside Council 'Community' Land.

-The public open space within Rockdale City Council, while managed and maintained by the council, is not always owned by Council.
+The public open space within Bayside Council, while managed and maintained by the council, is not always owned by Council.
 Many of Council's large open space areas, e.g. Scarborough Park, have multiple public land owners including Council, these include;

-- Office of Environment and Heritage

-- Roads and Maritime Services

-- Department of Planning and Environment

-- Department of Education and Communities
+Department of Planning and Environment • Department of Education and Communities